nkhil/kafka-notes/Readme.md

 For partition 0, broker 101 is the leader and broker 102 is the ISR.
 For partition 1, broker 102 is the leader and broker 103 is the ISR.

 The system that decides leaders and ISRs is called `Zookeeper`.
 If a broker goes down, there's an election to decide the new leader.
-Once the broker that went down comes back up - it will try to become the leader again after syncing the data.
+Once the broker that went down comes back up - it will try to become the leader again after syncing all the data.

 # Producers

 - Producers write data to topics (which in turn is made of partitions)
-- Producers automatically know to which broker and partition to write to
+- Producers automatically know which broker and partition to write to
 - In case of broker failures, producers will automatically recover (this is part of kafka).

 Here's the sequence diagram: